-Children who arrive at Tanager Place need assistance, support and understanding—and a team with expertise to help them chart a new course.
+Children arriving at Tanager Place need assistance, support and understanding — and a team with expertise to help them chart a new course.
 Through intervention and therapy, children gain valuable tools and write their own stories of success.

 Finding Success, One Child at a Time